 Making an incredibly successful YouTube video is the holy grail for any digital marketer.
-Gaining a place in the most watched YouTube videos list is a great ambition to have, but you'll be up against some stiff competition.
-Below, let' take a look at the Most viewed YouTube music video worldwide in 2018 and see what the secret to their success is.
+Gaining a place in the most-watched YouTube videos list is a great ambition to have, but you'll be up against some stiff competition.
+Below, let' take a look at the most viewed YouTube music video worldwide in 2021 and see what the secret to their success is.

 2. See You Again - Wiz Khalifa ft.
 Charlie Puth

 See You Again is a pretty cool song but is it really cool enough to be number two of the most-watched YouTube videos?
 Sure, the tune is catchy, and the video production is probably better than that of Despacito, but its rapid rise to YouTube stardom was still rather unexpected.
 Over 800 days after release, the video had clocked up almost three billion views, unseating the reigning champion of YouTube views, Psy and his K-Pop masterpiece, Gangnam Style, and today it's sitting comfortably in the number two spot with 3.6 billion watches.

 So, why did this tune go so viral?
 Was it the loyal Fast and the Furious fan base craving more time with the Furious 7 soundtrack, or was it the tributary nature of the video paying homage to the late Paul Walker that was bringing in the views?
 In truth, it was probably both and also neither.
 The main influencer here was simply that a lot more people were using YouTube.
 Between 2015 and 2016, YouTube experienced a 17 percent increase in music video viewers and a total 25 percent increase in video streams.
 See You Again was simply in the right place at the right time.